-12. Toileting - Bowel Care
+- 12. Toileting Bowel Care - a.
+Included in Task:

 Bowel Care includes changing and cleaning an incontinent client, or providing hands-on assistance with toileting.
 This includes returning the client to pre-bowel movement status, transfers, skin care, ambulation, and positioning related to elimination.